 Check out my Slow Cooker Chicken Stew and my Healthy Slow Cooker Chicken Stock for more delicious slow cooker recipes.

-To make the spaghetti sauce in a slow cooker, simply place all of the ingredients in the slow cooker, stir to combine, cover, and let cook.
-When it's done, simply serve the sauce over cooked spaghetti noodles and garnish with grated Parmesan cheese and fresh basil, if desired.
-With this recipe, you can enjoy a delicious and satisfying meal with minimal effort and maximum flavor.
+To make the low calorie slow cooker spaghetti sauce, place all of the ingredients in the slow cooker, stir to combine, cover, and let cook.
+When it's done, serve the sauce over cooked spaghetti or zucchini noodles and garnish with grated Parmesan cheese and fresh basil, if desired.
+This sauce can also be used in my healthy spaghetti bake recipe.

-It's a hearty and filling meal that the whole family will love.
+It's a hearty and filling meal everyone will love.

 Why You'll Love This Recipe

-- Flavor.
-The slow cooking process allows the flavors of the ingredients to meld together and intensify, resulting in a rich and delicious sauce.
+- The slow cooking process allows the flavors of the ingredients to come together and intensify, resulting in a rich and delicious sauce.

-- Heartiness.
-The addition of ground beef to the sauce makes it a hearty and filling meal that will satisfy even the hungriest of eaters.
+- The addition of ground beef to the sauce makes it a hearty and filling meal.

-- Versatility.
-This spaghetti sauce can be served over spaghetti noodles, but it can also be used as a base for other dishes, such as lasagna, pizza, or baked ziti.
+- This spaghetti sauce can be served over pasta, but it can also be used as a base for other dishes.

-- Feeds a crowd.
-This recipe makes a large amount of spaghetti sauce, making it perfect for feeding a crowd or for leftovers.
-You can easily double or triple the recipe if needed.
+- This recipe makes a large amount of spaghetti sauce, making it perfect for leftovers.

 Ingredients You'll Need